What to know before you visit

 Heritage Experience Centre

 One of Parks Canada's current infrastructure projects is replacing the four theatre Tides of History program with a modern, flagship exhibit to present the stories of the Halifax Citadel in new, interactive ways.
-Content and design planning are well underway and it is anticipated that the exhibit will be completed in 2017 – Canada’s 150th birthday!
+Content and design planning are near complete and it is anticipated that the exhibit will be completed in 2018.

 Old Town Clock Rehabilitation